 Find out more and become a supporting member of the Ecosystem Restoration Camps at ecosystemrestorationcamps.org

 You can find scholarly work and films of John Liu at knaw.academia.edu/JohnDLiu

-At ecosia.com you can set up Ecosia as your search engine where your searches pay for trees for restoration projects around the world.
+As Alfonso mentions, at ecosia.com you can set up Ecosia as your search engine where your searches pay for trees for restoration projects around the world.